I edit and critique most genres.

 However, please no erotica, sexual violence, depicted violence against children, or POVs in the head of misogynists or racists or sociopaths.

-I do submission packages, query critiques, and story consultations regardless of content or genre here.
+I do submission packages, query critiques, and story consultations regardless of content, age category, or genre here.

 The following are genres or topics I’d especially like to read.

 Writers with a picture book or graphic novel script, good gracious, send that baby to ME.

 I’m a very omnivorous reader, so genre doesn’t matter as much as story.
 I want a story I can escape into—one peopled with uniquely human characters, not underdeveloped stereotypes.
 I want subverted tropes.
 I want something that isn’t cookie-cutter.
 What makes your story different from everything else out there?
 Tell me.
 What makes it like the things I like below?
 Tell me that, too.